fal-works/hlc-compiler/README.md

 Then call `haxelib run hlc-compiler` with some options described below.

-File/directory paths can be either absolute or relative from the current working directory
-(internally all of them are converted to absolute).
+File/directory paths can be either absolute or relative from the current working directory (internally all of them are converted to absolute).

 ### hlc-compiler Options

 #### `--srcDir [path]`

 Directory where your HashLink/C code (including `main.c` and `hlc.json`) are located.
 Defaults to `./` (current working directory).

 #### `--outFile [path]`

 File path of the output executable.
 Defaults to `./hlc_bin/main`.

 #### `--libDir [path]`

 Directory that contains required library files (`*.hdll` etc).

 - On windows, hlc-compiler tries to find the HashLink installation directory from your environment variables (`HASHLINKPATH`, `HASHLINK` or `HASHLINK_BIN`) as it should contain the files in question.
 - On Mac, defaults to `/usr/local/lib/` if it exists, as the library files are typically located here.
 - If nothing found, defaults to `./` (current working directory).

 #### `--includeDir [path]`

 Directory that contains HashLink built-in files to be included (`.h`/`.c` files, such as `hlc.h`).
 This will be passed to `gcc` as an `-I` option.

-- On Windows, defaults to directory named `include` in the `--libDir` directory (because it should exist in the HashLink directory, to which `--libDir` is typically set).
+- On Windows: Defaults to directory named `include` in the `--libDir` directory (because it should exist in the HashLink directory, to which `--libDir` is typically set). `null` (will not be passed) if not found.
-- On Mac, defaults to `/usr/local/include/`, which is the path where the files in question are typically located and also automaticaly searched by `gcc` at default.
+- On Mac: Defaults to `null`, as the files in question are typically located in `/usr/local/include/`, which is automaticaly searched by `gcc` at default.
 - Alternatively you can set an environment variable `C_INCLUDE_PATH` to the path of this `include` directory so that it is automatically searched by `gcc` as well.
 - If something goes wrong, try passing `-v` option and see which directories are searched by `gcc`.

 #### `--copyDlls`

 Automatically copies required library files (`*.hdll` etc) to output directory.
 Not set at default.

 #### `--exFiles [paths]`

 Additional files (comma-separated without spaces) to be passed to `gcc`.
 For instance you might have to pass `dbghelp.dll`.
 Not copied even if `--copyDlls` is set.

 #### `--exDlls [paths]`

 Additional files (comma-separated without spaces) to be passed to `gcc`.
 Copied if `--copyDlls` is set.

 #### `--saveCmd [path]`

 (For Windows)
 File path where the `gcc` command should be saved as a Windows batch file (`.bat`).
 Not set (= does not save `.bat`) at default.

 #### `--verbose`